QTC-IQAC/NEMAT/README.md

 ## 3.1 System Assembly

-First of all it is convenient to generate the structure of the simulation results and also process the ligand with *acpype* (creates hybrids of the ligands).
+First of all, it is convenient to generate the structure of the simulation results and also process the ligand with *acpype* (creates hybrids of the ligands).
 To do this, we will use the `prepare_input_md.py` program.
 This program can be executed using (recommended):

 ```bash
 make prep